phlowdotdev/phlow/docs/docs/intro.md

 ## Modular Flow Runtime for Composable Backends

-**Phlow** is a **high-performance, scalable, and Low Code flow runtime** built with Rust — designed to revolutionize the way you build backends.
-With Phlow, you can **create APIs, automations, and event-driven systems using just YAML**, composing logic like building blocks.
+**Phlow** is a **high-performance**, **low-code** flow runtime built in **Rust** — crafted to transform the way you build backends.
+With Phlow, you design APIs, automations, and event-driven systems by composing YAML flows, treating logic as modular building blocks.

-Thanks to its modular architecture and clear separation between control and behavior, Phlow lets you **orchestrate complex flows without coding** — and when you need extra power, simply **plug in lightweight scripts or Rust modules**.

-It comes with **built-in observability powered by OpenTelemetry**, giving you full visibility into your flows, modules, and executions.
-Easily export traces and metrics to **Jaeger**, **Grafana Tempo**, or **AWS X-Ray**, all with simple environment variables.
+Its radically **modular** architecture separates control from behavior, empowering you to orchestrate complex workflows without writing traditional code.
+Need more flexibility?
+Simply extend with lightweight scripts or Rust-based modules — no rewrites, no complexity.

+**Observability** is built-in by design.
+Every flow and module emits traces, logs, and metrics through **OpenTelemetry**, integrating seamlessly with Jaeger, Grafana Tempo, Prometheus, or AWS X-Ray — all via simple environment variables.

+Whether you’re running locally, on the edge, or across the cloud, Phlow delivers extreme speed, effortless scalability, and full-stack visibility.
-If you're looking for speed, flexibility, and full insight into your backend — **Phlow is the Low-Code revolution you’ve been waiting for**.
+If you're ready to rethink how backends are built — **Phlow is the low-code revolution you’ve been waiting for**.